Yorafa/coursenote/_mat337/DiffInt.md

 **THEOREM 6.3.8**: Every continuous function $f$ on $[a,b]$ is Riemann integrable.

-## The fundamenta Theorem of Calculus
+## The fundamental Theorem of Calculus

 **Lemma 6.4.1**: suppose that $f$ is integrable on $[a,b]$ and bounded by $M$. then $|\int_a^b f(x)dx| \le M(b-a)$.